 The priest laid his hand on the woman’s arm, but she twisted away from him, closer to the bed, nearer to her son.
 Fr.
 Anthony quickly brought up his vial of Holy Water and blessed her.
 Five mouths downstairs gasped as the woman shivered violently in the spray of water, as though she had been showered with ice.

 Landon handed the camera back to Syl.
 The display showed a photograph of the room, but this time from the balcony.
-There was Al, held to the bed by Peter and a pale, wide-eyed doctor.
+There was Al, held to the bed by William and a pale, wide-eyed doctor.
 There were the priests, backs to the window, heads bowed in prayer.
 There was the mother, kneeling on the floor.

 And, in the midst of golden light was a mix of shadows and mist, swirling into the room from the door, seeping into the photograph from its edges – all of it seemingly wreathing the mother, surrounding her, so that she appeared to be grappling with a storm shaped both within and without.